rust-lang/reference/src/items/functions.md

 The table below indicates the behavior of an unwinding operation reaching each type of ABI boundary (function declaration or definition using the corresponding ABI string).
-Additionally, `C` in the ABI strings may be substituted with `stdcall` or any other ABI supported by the language implementation.
+Additionally, `C` in the ABI strings may be substituted with `stdcall` or any other ABI (other than `Rust`) supported by the language implementation.

 Native unwinding is defined per-target.
 On targets that support throwing and catching C++ exceptions, it refers to the mechanism used to implement this